-Plymouth's advice on applications from overseas: within the admissions guides
+Cornwall's advice on applications from overseas:

 1 The multi-academy trust is supported by the Devon County Council's Admissions Traded Service.
 This provides services which may include policy formulation and consultation, ranking applications and defending admission appeals.

 Oversubscription Criteria